Hodge Numbers of Arbitrary Sections from Linear Sections: Computing Hodge numbers by induction on dimension and degree

 As an example of the application of Case Two of the formulae in Theorem \ref{thm:In-either-Case}, we calculate the Hodge numbers of the quintic threefold $X_{5}\subseteq\mathbb{P}^{4}=Y$ by degenerating it linearly

 into the union of a cubic threefold $X_{3}$ and a quadric threefold $X_{2}$, taking care that the intersection $X_{5}\cap X_{3}\cap X_{2}$ is transverse.
 Rewriting the equation of the family as

 we must do a small resolution over the curve $C:=\left\{ t=0\right\} \cap X_{5}\cap X_{3}\cap X_{2}$ where all four entries of the above matrix vanish.
-This has the effect of blowing up $C$ in either $X_{2}$ or $X_{3}$ and while keeping the degeneration of normal crossing form.
-Noting that $X_{2}\cap X_{3}$ is a $K3$-surface, Theorem \ref{thm:In-either-Case} and the table
+This has the effect of blowing up $C$ in either $X_{2}$ or $X_{3}$ and while modlifying the degeneration to normal crossing form without base locus as considered in \cite{Clemens-0}.
+Noting that $X_{2}\cap X_{3}$ is a $K3$-surface, Theorem \ref{thm:In-either-Case} and the table {}

 allow us to compute conclude that